 Let's walk through how to teach them.

-Teaching diversity at home: Define the word 'foreigner'?
+How to teach diversity at home: Define the word 'foreigner'

 First, if 'foreigner' feels like the wrong word to use, feel free to adjust.
 Use displaced person instead?
 Or newcomer?
 Visitor?
 Settler?
 Whatever works best.